 Theoretically, this book engages critically with academic debates over what – if anything – constitutes “political moderation”.
 It asks: How is a modern, Western grammar of secularism (Asad 2003) invoked or problematized by those seeking to define what is reasonable and politically moderate?
 Deploying Bourdieu, this book also proposes a new theoretical framework for taking into account the complex, nuanced and often contradictory ways in which people who describe themselves as “not very religious” understand conflict where ethno-religious nationalism plays a role.

-Guests not refugees?
-Hospitality, moderation and urban cosmopolitanism: the Syrian refugee experience in Lebanon and Jordan (with Dr Craig Larkin, King’s College London)
+Peace-building and Youth Interfaith Programmes in Lebanon and Northern Ireland (with Dr Craig Larkin, King’s College London)